 Selected presentations and publications:

-Hunt, Sally (in press) The South African news media and representations of gender and sexuality, in Baxter, Judith and Angouri, Jo (Eds).
+Hunt, Sally (2021) The South African news media and representations of gender and sexuality, in Baxter, Judith and Angouri, Jo (Eds).
 Handbook of Language, Gender and Sexuality.
 Routledge.

 Hunt, Sally (2019) Sugar and spice or snails and tails: the gendered representation of emotion in children’s fiction.
 10th International Corpus Linguistics Conference.
 Cardiff, UK.
 22 - 26 July 2019.